korlabs/bitsell-beta/README.md

 PLEASE NOTE THAT THIS SOFTWARE IS IN BETA STAGES AND SHOULD NOT BE USED IN A PRODUCTION ENVIROMENT.

-Please obtain a license from http://bitsellatm.com/
+Please obtain a free license and API key from http://bitsellatm.com/

-Please make sure your installation is located at http://(your-site).com/bitsellatm

-Please get API keys from https://www.coinpayments.net/
+You are also requried to top up and retrieve API keys from https://www.coinpayments.net/

-Please make sure your API keys from CoinPayments have access to all permissions.
+Please make sure your API keys from CoinPayments have access to ALL permissions.

 Adding currencies is simple: make sure BlueTrade and CoinPayments both accept them since we use BlueTrade for calculation of e.g. POT to USD then add another link on index.php

-If you require any support, we're always availible.
+If you require any support, we're always availiable.
 Just send us an email at support@bitsellatm.com :)

 Thanks,
 -- The BitSell Team